MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/Initialize-Retail-Channels.md

 ## Deploy additional Retail Cloud Scale Units (optional)

-After you have initialized the first Retail Cloud Scale Unit (RCSU), you can optionally deploy one additional RCSU.
-If you need more than 2 RCSUs, you need to file a support request to increase the limit, stating the number of RCSUs needed, environment name, and desired regions.
+After you have initialized the first Retail Cloud Scale Unit (RCSU), if you require additional cloud scale units, this can be achieved by filing a support request.
+In the support request, state the number of RCSUs needed, environment name, and desired regions.

 For each additional RCSU that you deploy, it is also recommended that you create a separate channel database group for each RCSU.
 To do this, follow these steps: